 So, here I am in sunny Córdoba, Argentina, with my Sony A7RII.
 I talked a little more about why I chose the camera in this post here and I talked about my settings in this post here.
-Now that I’ve been on the road with it for a couple of weeks, my fingers work together with my mind and I’m able to make quick adjustments.
-I like how you can set up the camera to suit your own shooting needs and it’s rare that I need to go into the menu layout.
+Now that I’ve been on the road with it for a couple of weeks, my fingers work in sync with my mind and I’m able to make quick adjustments.
+I like how you can set up the camera to suit your own shooting needs, with the custom and function buttons, and it’s rare that I need to go into the menu layout (this is a good thing as the menu layouts are varied and plentiful).
 I’ve got used to having the focus button separated from the shutter release, under my thumb on the back.
 I like having AEL set to half-press on the shutter button; the auto ISO parameters, with quick access in functions to setting the min-max shutter speed… All’s working very smoothly.
-I sometimes forget that I’ve swapped to a lens that has the aperture adjustments on the lens rather than on the camera’s dials, but that memory trigger is starting to kick in.
-And then there’s what is coming off the camera, the quality of the raw files is quite stunning.
-It leaves my previous 5D MkIII way behind.
-A photographer I share an office space with owns the 5DS R and great files are coming off that too.
-I don’t think it’s particularly helpful to champion one system over another.
-You should be able to get great results from either and, if not, it’s not the camera’s fault.
+And then there’s what is coming off the camera, the quality of the raw files is quite stunning, leaving what I was getting from my previous 5D MkIII way behind.
 Re my shooting on the road, the fact that I know I can underexpose and push cleanly out of the shadows means that I am able to capture more dynamic range in a single frame, when the need arises.
 Most of the time, it doesn’t.
 That, for me, is still the main benefit in choosing the Sony camera and I’m in a position to give it a go.
 Yes, the high ISO’s are cleaner for longer, but there are other things you need to consider, like whether you can work with an EVF for long shoots.
 I shot with it in the studio for a week and had no problem.
 Sure, it’s different, but that’s ok.
 What I am missing is the ability to not stand out too much when out and about.
 I owned the Fuji X100S and got a lot of creative satisfaction from having a camera with a great image with me at all times.
 It brought back happy memories of why I started taking pictures and has probably played a part in why I’m alone half way round the world.
 With the Sony A7RII, I only have the top-of-the-range primes and none of them are particularly discreet.
 Say, when I go out in the evening, sometimes I just want something less in your face.
 One of my tasks when I return to Helsinki will be to find a lens that doesn’t stand out too much.
 It may be as simple as getting the older FE 35mm f/2.8, to use as a walkabout lens.
 I’ll have to look around.
 Another useful thing would have been to have a protective cover on the LCD screen.
 The glass may be strong but, when you’re travelling and using the camera roughly, you need a cover.
 I already have scratches on it and it’s early days.
 Apart from that, I’m very much loving the quality that shines through the whole package.
 It is a very, very good camera.

 The advantage of being a professional photographer is that you can sometimes get access to gear that adds that little bit extra to your shooting options.
 When Studio Varustamo heard that I was disappearing for two months to South America, they made it very clear that they would be happy for me to try out the Sony A7SII on this trip.
 I’ve known them for many years and have great relationship with them.
 I bought the A7RII from them and they have kindly provided me with the A7SII.
 I have used it to shoot video of the Recoleta cemetery in Buenos Aires, in the rain; I have filmed the Perito Moreno glacier in Patagonia, where I waited patiently and successfully for a large chunk of ice to tumble down into the water.
 And I used it extensively on my trek to get up close to Mount Fitz Roy in El Chaltén.
 I haven’t had the time to do much with the footage so can’t give a particularly well-informed opinion.
 I can say that I have set the camera up differently than on the A7RII, bringing peaking and zebras within easy access to the C1 and C2 buttons; C3 is now the Focus Mode; Face Recognition has moved to one of the Function settings, since I am more likely to be in Manual focus mode as a rule.
 When in Manual focus, the AF/MF button is set to AF/MF Control Hold, so that I can quickly autofocus if needed.
 I’ve also reset to On the ‘AF with shutter’, so that I can focus quickly in AF mode.
 C4 remains the Steadyshot on/off shortcut.
 Focussing quickly in manual mode is easy with the Center Button set to Focus Settings so you can quickly access a magnified view… Again, it all works very intuitively once you have it set up to how you want it.
 If it’s not working smoothly for you, it’s more likely that you haven’t set it up properly for your working needs.
 With the footage I have seen, I quickly realised that there is very little room for bad working practices.
 It’s the same with the A7RII.
 If you’re going to work with a system that delivers such high resolution, then you better make sure that you work with it properly.
 It is unforgiving.
 Forgetting to switch off ‘Steadyshot’ when on a tripod is an amateurish mistake which I won’t be doing again as it does affect the image captured.
 Handholding in the great outdoors, when there is a lot of detail going on in the image (trees, grass etc) can be difficult to achieve as any camera movement can appear a little ‘jerky’ when trying to hold all that detail… Apart from that, get your focus right and you’ll get a fantastic image.
 I tend to keep the PP off and the Creative style set to Neutral, taking down the sharpness a little in capture.
 I like how it looks and am happy enough not to be working in S-log.
 I know that it means I may not have the widest dynamic range available but, again, that’s okay.
 I’m happy with the amount I have and am not shooting anything cinematic, more ’emotimatic’, if I can have that for a word!
 Before coming away on this trip, I shot a video with the FE PZ 28-135mm lens.
 Now there’s a lens that works like a dream with the A7SII.
 If you’re mainly shooting video, this is a great combo.
 Add the 16-35mm f/4, and away you go.
 Very few shots when shooting for a more filmic look are going to be wider than f/4 as, in my eyes, the extreme shallow depth of field begins to look too unnatural.
 It’s a personal thing.